MACHAME ROUTE - 7 DAYS

 We work with a number of beautiful lodges and hotels around Kilimanjaro to make sure that the experience is a high standard throughout.

 On the mountain we offer three levels of service: Lightline, Highline and Skyline.
 We can say with confidence that our Lightline offering is better equipped than 90% of other expeditions on the mountain.
 Our Highline climb includes several refinements to enhance the comfort, and our Skyline spec is the only service of it’s kind.
 Safety remains the key focus regardless of specification chosen.

-A high quality 2 person mountain tent is provided, with a foam pad to sleep on.
+A high quality 3 person mountain tent is provided, but for a maximum of 2 occupants, with a foam pad to sleep on.
 Dining tent with lightweight table and stalls, toilet tent, and transfers in private buses.